rancher/docs/content/rancher/v2.5/en/monitoring-alerting/rbac/_index.md

 - View the scrape configuration of Prometheus deployments via ServiceMonitor and PodMonitor CRs
 - View the alerting/recording rules of a Prometheus deployment via PrometheusRules CRs

-# Additional Monitoring Roles
+### Additional Monitoring Roles

-Monitoring also creates six additional `Roles` that are not assigned to users by default but are created within the cluster.
+Monitoring also creates additional `Roles` that are not assigned to users by default but are created within the cluster.
+They can be bound to a namespace by deploying a RoleBinding that references it.

 Admins should use these roles to provide more fine-grained access to users:

 | Role | Purpose  |
 | ------------------------------| ---------------------------|